MickaelDP/MickaelDP/README.md

 > The "Generate > Bake > Fix" Workflow: Implementing a custom pipeline to convert live PCG data into optimized HISM (Hierarchical Instanced Static Meshes) for production-ready real-time performance.
 > Advanced Prototyping: Leveraging a Generative AI pipeline to bridge the gap from initial concept art to high-fidelity 3D demo environments, streamlining the asset-to-engine transition.

-* **Modernizing Systems: Applying Software Architecture patterns to legacy modernization and cloud-native transitions.**
+### - Modernizing Systems: Applying Software Architecture patterns to legacy modernization and cloud-native transitions.
 ---

 ## 🛠️ Tech Stack & Toolbox